paultrassaert/BDD-MOMA-Cliff-Collapse-Analysis/README.md

 **The Challenge:**
 Identify which variables (rain, waves, tides, geology) best explain the frequency of collapses across:
-1.  **Time:** Quels sont les indicateurs temporels qui expliquent le plus le nombre d'éboulement?
+1.  **Time:** Which temporal indicators best explain the number of rockfalls?
-2.  **Space:** Quels sont les indicateurs spatiaux qui expliquent le plus le nombre d'éboulement?
+2.  **Space:** Which spatial indicators best explain the number of rockfalls?

 ![Study Area Map](assets/lithologie.png)